 When you sign up for classes with us at our salsa studio in Cali, we will help define your goals and a realistic dance plan before starting classes, including picking the best teacher for your specific path.

 Other than that, the class is a time for you to practice, learn, and ask questions.
 Take advantage!
 Your instructor is there to help you achieve your dancing goals in the most efficient and optimal way possible.
 Learning is a continual evolution that happens through close contact between student and instructor, so keep the conversation flowing on what works and doesn’t, what you want more or less of.

 Salsa Classes Cali

 (Coming to Cali and want to learn salsa with us?
+Want to find the best salsa studio in Cali?
 Message us on Facebook!)